Architectural Landmarks in Atlanta, GA

 Georgia State Capitol

 Built between 1884 and 1889 by Chicago architects Edbrooke and Burnham for just under $1 million, the Georgia State Capitol is a Classical Revival landmark whose 237-foot gold dome dominates the downtown skyline.
-The dome was re-gilded in gold leaf in 1958–1959 using gold donated by citizens of Dahlonega — the site of America's first gold rush in the 1830s.
+The dome was re-gilded in gold leaf in 1958 to 1959 using gold donated by citizens of Dahlonega — the site of America's first gold rush in the 1830s.
 The statue atop the dome, known as "Miss Freedom," is made of copper, stands 26 feet tall, and has watched over Atlanta since the building opened.
 The Capitol is a National Historic Landmark and open to the public for free guided tours.

 • Address206 Washington St SW, Atlanta, GA 30334